Course - Galois Theory HT25

 The Part A [[Course - Rings and Modules HT24]]U is a prerequisite, especially:

-Also, the following notes from Prelims [[Course - Groups and Group Actions HT23]]U and [[Course - Groups and Group Actions TT23]]U:
+The Prelims courses [[Course - Groups and Group Actions HT23]]U and [[Course - Groups and Group Actions TT23]]U are also very relevant:

 Problem Sheets